What Are the 2022 CPT Codes for Behavioral Health Integration?

 Understanding billing codes will also help you project revenues and optimize your staff’s capacity.
 Without this information, you risk disorganization and a clouded outlook.

-At ThoroughCare, we’ve worked with more than 600 clinics and physician practices to help them streamline and capture Medicare reimbursements.
+At ThoroughCare, we’ve worked with clinics and physician practices across the US to help them streamline and capture Medicare reimbursements.

 Our software assists with BHI’s rules and regulations, and it tracks all activities related to providing the program, such as screening assessments and care plan creation, making it easier to bill for.

 In this article, we’ll briefly review the requirements of BHI, as well as the program’s CPT codes.
 We’ll also provide an example return-on-investment (ROI) of an effective monitoring program.